-- 7.2.1 The Council and its contractors will have regard to the-lnformation-commissioner's Office relating to CCTV and requests for images captured by CCTV cameras.
+- 7.2.1 The Council and its contractors will have regard to the guidance produced by the Information Commissioner's Office relating to CCTV and requests for images captured by CCTV cameras.
 To request access to CCTV images, applicants can visit the following webform: www.manchester.gov.uk/cctvrequest.
-Requests can also be made in writing, by post, or email to the addresses set out in section 10.1 or orally by contacting the relevant service area. - 7.2.2 Images of people obtained from CCTV cameras are their personal data and they have the right to be given a copy of the CCTV footage containing their images, subject to certain exemptions.
-The most likely exemptions are where releasing the footage would be likely to prejudice:

-- The prevention or detection of crime - The apprehension or prosecution of offenders - The assessment or collection of any tax or duty or of any imposition of a similar nature
+Requests can also be made in writing, by post, or email to the addresses set out in section 11.1 or orally by contacting any officer of the Council or an officer of its contractor. - 7.2.2 Images of people obtained from CCTV cameras are their personal data and they have the right to be given a copy of the CCTV footage containing their images, subject to certain exemptions.
+The most likely exemptions are where releasing the footage would be likely to prejudice: - The prevention or detection of crime - The apprehension or prosecution of offenders - The assessment or collection of any tax or duty or of any imposition of a similar nature